sythanhho/quotes/index.md

 > - Albert Einstein
 >"Wisdom is not a product of schooling but of the lifelong attempt to acquire it."
 > - Eric Raymond
 >"Computer science education cannot make anybody an expert programmer any more than studying brushes and pigment can make somebody an expert painter."
+> - Confucius
+>"The past cannot be changed.
+The future is yet in your power."